Climber Project

 Maslow’s Priorities and the Climber Metaphor

-On the left side of the board, you will notice a depiction of Maslow’s hierarchy of needs—a framework outlining the stages of human motivation.
-This model identifies five levels of priorities:
+On the left side of the board, you will notice a depiction of Maslow’s hierarchy of needs, a framework outlining the stages of human motivation.

 The Premise: Life as a Climb